your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 _Weapon (arrow), very rare_

 An _Arrow of Slaying_ is a magic weapon meant to slay a particular kind of creature.
-Some are more focused than others; for example, there are both _arrows of dragon slaying_ and _arrows of blue dragon slaying_.
+Some are more focused than others; for example, there are both _Arrows of Dragon Slaying_ and _Arrows of Blue Dragon Slaying_.
 If a creature belonging to the type, race, or group associated with an _Arrow of Slaying_ takes damage from the arrow, the creature must make a DC 17 Constitution saving throw, taking an extra 6d10 piercing damage on a failed save, or half as much extra damage on a successful one.

 Once an _Arrow of Slaying_ deals its extra damage to a creature, it becomes a nonmagical arrow.

-Other types of magic ammunition of this kind exist, such as _bolts of slaying_ meant for a crossbow, though arrows are most common.
+Other types of magic ammunition of this kind exist, such as _Bolts of Slaying_ meant for a crossbow, though arrows are most common.

 ## Bag of Beans